farshadahmadi/liquidiot-server/README.md

   1. **config-template.txt.** Copy this file, name it "config.txt", and configure it.
 This file contanis information regarding the IoT device including device name, manufacturer, url and so on.

-  2. **db-config.template.txt.** Copy this file, name it "dm-config.txt", and configure it.
+  2. **db-config-template.txt.** Copy this file, name it "dm-config.txt", and configure it.
 This file contanis information regarding the device manager.
 Right now it only has device manager url.

-  3. **backend-config.template.txt.** Copy this file, name it "backend-config.txt", and configure it.
+  3. **backend-config-template.txt.** Copy this file, name it "backend-config.txt", and configure it.
 This file contanis information regarding the IoT backend.
 We are using Wapice IoT backend (https://www.wapice.com/fi/tuotteet/iot-ticket-internet-of-things-ratkaisut).
 Right now, this file only has IoT backend url.

 5. Run the project. ```npm start```